What Is A Queen Bee?

 The queen bee’s only duty is to lay eggs.
 A queen mates at an early age and only once in her life.
 During her mating flight, she stores enough sperm from the 10-15 drones who mate with her, allowing her to lay millions of eggs throughout her lifetime.

 Although a queen can produce up to 2,000 eggs per day during active seasons, the pace and amount of which a queen lays her eggs is greatly controlled by weather, and food availability.
 The queen’s fertilized eggs develop into female workers or future honey bee queens.
 The queen’s unfertilized eggs develop into male honeybees, also known as drones.
 All bees attend to her needs.

 Home Sweet Home

 The hive is the home of the colony, and the colony lives in the hive.
 A colony consists of the queen bee (female), the worker bees (female), and the drones (male).

 Each one of these bee types plays a specific role.
-Member who don’t pull their own weight are cast out of the hive.
+Members who don’t pull their own weight are cast out of the hive.
 While honey bees are focused and simple, they live in a complex society with each member playing a specific role.
 Here are the various roles performed by the different types of bees.

 The following video shows the queen bee ceremoniously emerging from the queen cell.
 Hail to the queen!

 How Many Queen Bees Are in a Hive?

 A single honey bee colony consists of anywhere from 10,000 to well over 60,000 bees.
 The hive largely functions as a single organism.
 The majority of members being female worker bees who are all often offspring of the same queen bee.
 Although several queen bees will hatch at one time, only one queen bee can rule the colony.
 Hive and Colony are synonymous.
 The only eggs that hatch as queens are those eggs that have been fed royal jelly, a protein-rich secretion from glands on the heads of young bees.
 The newly hatched queens “fight ’til death” until only one queen remains.